History of Captain Fletcher's Inn and Navarro

 Not long after his marriage to Bridget, Charles Fletcher went into partnership with two brothers, Capt.
 Thomas Kennedy of San Francisco and James Kennedy of Navarro.
 Together Charles and James built the first lumber schooner on the Mendocino coast, the Sea Foam (1862: “a fast sailor”), built for C. Goodall of San Francisco.
 The Mendocino Beacon, “Shipping Interest” of March 14, 1885 states for 1862: “This year the schooner Sea Nymph was built at Navarro by Kennedy and Fletcher.
 This was the beginning of ship building on the coast of Mendocino county.”

-October 1868.
 98 ton schooner Ino at Navarro Wharf.
-Built by Fletcher/Bryant for Robert Byxbee.
+Built by Fletcher/Bryant

 Robert J. Lee collection (Ginsberg): L-06112